Are you looking to make some extra cash?

 - Ceiling Fan Motors – When you have a broken ceiling fan, you can remove the wood or plastic blades of the fan and scrap the motor with your scrap yard.
 The ceiling fan motor will usually be thrown in with the electric motor pile at your scrap yard.
 With a copper coil inside that electric motor, you could see a good chunk of change and weight for that item.
 Also, check the fan blades too.
 With the wood removed, you may have Cast Aluminum underneath.

-- Power Outlets – Used normally for desks or TV stands, the power outlet strips can be recycled with your scrap yard as a “copper bearing material”.
-They won’t be worth too much money at your yard, but if you have a few of them you can make some extra money.
-Also be sure to cut off the wires from them to separate the wires for different scrap.
+- Power Outlets – Used normally for desks or TV stands, the power outlet strips can be recycled with your scrap yard as a “copper-bearing material”.
+They won’t be worth too much money in your yard, but if you have a few of them you can make some extra money.
+Also, be sure to cut off the wires from them to separate the wires for different scrap.

 - Mini-Transformers – Usually found on the end of cell phone, camera, and electronic chargers, these small black boxes can be worth some money with your local scrap yard.
 They have a small copper transformer inside that can be removed and scrapped.
 If you only have a few it’s not worth it to remove the plastic, but if you have a larger quantity it may be worth your time to take them apart.

 - Backup Batteries & Surge Protectors – Many home offices have these below the desk to plug all the electronics into.
 These backup batteries allow electronics to be shut down properly in case of an electric outage.
 They are very useful if you are working on the computer and the lights go out.
 They are relatively heavy due to the battery inside.
 That can be scrapped with your local scrap yard for a few dollars.